 More time for fun.

-I’m the person you call when you have a Ruby on Rails project that requires an update but you have “some” technical debt and spotty test coverage.
+I’m the person you call when you have a Ruby on Rails project that requires an upgrade but you have “some” technical debt and spotty test coverage.
 Setting up Continuous Integration, Continuous Delivery, hosting or a maintenance plan are other things I can help you with.

 I’ve been using the name Narnach on the internet since 2003, so when I founded my company in 2009 it was a natural choice.
 It has no inherent meaning, so it is uniquely my own.